Christopher-Oakes/CFT/README.md

 angle_analysis, gaussian_chart, geometric test, hecke test, are tests ran on the base case identity prime ladder list

 k_search, heenger.fields ladder_analysis_a1_2.py is for the test at different parameters and searches.

+SAGELINKS INCLUDED TO EACH NOTEBOOK I HAVE RAN.
+SOME OF THE CELLS DO NOT WORK, BUT FOR SAKE OF CLARITY I LEFT THE NOTEBOOKS AS IS, AM IN THE PROCESS OF MOVING MY KAGGLE NOTEBOOK OVER HERE AS WELL AS ITS ANOTHER AREA I RAN COMPUTATIONS AT.

+APOLOGIES FOR NOT BEING MORE BUTTONED UP...